 (The Kursalon venue at Christmas)

-Various orchestras and ensembles perform the music of Mozart, Strauss and/or other famous composers with visitors in mind, usually at historical venues and sometimes even in period costume.
+Throughout the year, various orchestras and ensembles perform the music of Mozart, Strauss and/or other famous composers with visitors in mind.

 The Musikverein